canonical/is-charms-contributing-guide/CONTRIBUTING.md

 # Test Fixture

-When declaring fixture functions and requesting them in the same Python module, There is a risk of accidentally using the fixture function declared in the global scope instead of requesting it in the test case function parameters.
+When declaring fixture functions and requesting them in the same Python module, there is a risk of accidentally using the fixture function declared in the global scope instead of requesting it in the test case function parameters.

 To prevent this problme, it is recommended to add a "fixture" prefix or suffix